panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 }
 ```

-Finally, because `actor` has a string inside `toString` property, calling `isPlainObject(actor)` generates an error:
+Finally, lets' call `isPlainObject(actor)`.
+Here's the problem: because `toString` property inside `actor` is a string (instead of an expected function), this call generates an error:

 ```javascript
 // Does not work!
 isPlainObject(actor); // TypeError: value.toString is not a function
 ```

-When the application input [generates keys on objects](#21-real-world-example), you have to use maps instead of plain objects to avoid the problem described above.
+When the application input is used to [create the keys names](#21-real-world-example), you have to use a map instead of a plain object to avoid the problem described above.

-The map doesn't have any restriction on the keys names.
-You can use keys names as `toString`, `constructor`, etc. without consequences:
+The map doesn't have any restrictions on the keys names.
+You can use keys names like `toString`, `constructor`, etc. without consequences:

 ```javascript{11}
 function isMap(value) {